Who is responsible for organising school transport

 When you are responsible

-All application forms must be returned by the 31 May to guarantee your application will be assessed by the beginning of the academic year.
 If you apply later, transport may not be in place at the start of term and there may be a considerable delay.
-In the meantime, you are responsible for your child’s transport and any expenses you incur will not be refunded.
+In this case, you are responsible for your child’s transport and any expenses you incur will not be refunded.

 When we are responsible